jgmalcolm/jgmalcolm.github.io/cv.md

   analysis of microscopy data.
 (2007-2013)
 - Diagis.
 (Engineer) Implementation of research-level programming language techniques for security analysis of commercial languages.
 (2007)
-- Independent Consultant.
+- Consultant software developer.
 Development of target tracking systems under the direction of my advisor Allen Tannenbaum.
 Contracts have been with [Boeing](//www.boeing.com), [MZA Associates Corp](//mza.com), and [The Optical Sciences Company](//tosc.com).
 (2005-2007)